kswk/kswk/README.md

 ## I'm a penultimate Computer Science student studying in the National University of Singapore (NUS)!

-- 🔭 I just completed my first software engineering internship over the summer with [Housing and Development Board][hdb]
+- 🔭 I'm currently interning as a Machine Learning Engineer at [DSO National Laboratories][dso].
-- 🌱 I’m currently looking for an internship for Summer 2022
+- 🌱 I’m currently researching about building Deep Learning models on Keras.
-- 👯 I’m looking to collaborate with other developers on open source projects
-- ⚡ Fun fact: I enjoy playing the guitar, listening to music, and reading up on current world affairs
+- ⚡ Fun fact: I enjoy playing the guitar, listening to music, and reading up on current world affairs.

 ### Connect with me: